 The Plan owns a fixed annuity contract issued by Nationwide.
-That contract provides for a quarterly reset guaranteed interest rate to be applied to the book value of the contract with the quarterly interest rate to be at least equal to the contract minimum for years ended 2021 and 2020.
-The guaranteed interest rate was 2.25% for the year ended December 31, 2021 and 3.00% for the year ended December 31, 2020.
+That contract provides for a quarterly reset guaranteed interest rate to be applied to the book value of the contract with the quarterly interest rate to be at least equal to the contract minimum for the years ended 2022 and 2021.
+The guaranteed interest rate was 2.25% for the years ended December 31, 2022 and 2021.
 The book value of the contract is guaranteed by Nationwide, an A+ rated company.
 Terms of the contract provide that for any non-participant directed surrender, Nationwide will provide a book value payment within twelve months of contract termination.
 No market value adjustment is assessed against participant directed withdrawals.
 The Plan has no ownership interest in the assets of Nationwide.